nousseibakaabi/nousseibakaabi/README.md

 ---

 ## 🎯 About Me
-2nd-year software engineering student at **ESPRIT**, passionate about full-stack development, DevOps, and AI.
+final-year software engineering student at **ESPRIT**, passionate about full-stack development, DevOps, and AI.
 Seeking a summer internship to apply my skills and grow professionally!

 ---